thunderbird89/esf/stories/the-cormorant-gambit.md

 But the humans were not **done.**

 Vrak turned to his sensor officer.
-“Report—"
+"Report—"

-“The *Cormorant* is in pursuit," the officer choked.
-“Burning at—" he faltered, mandibles twitching.
-“Burning at **impossible acceleration.**"
+"The *Cormorant* is in pursuit," the officer choked.
+"Burning at—" he faltered, mandibles twitching.
+"Burning at **impossible acceleration.**"

 Vrak's claws dug into his seat. **No. No, that made no sense.**